tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/功能实践/实时屏幕分享/实时屏幕分享(Mac)_intl_en.md

 Currently, there can be only one channel of screen sharing in a TRTC room.

 **When window sharing (SourceTypeWindow) is specified, will the resolution of the video stream change as the window size changes?**
-By default, the SDK will automatically adjust the encoding parameter according to the shared window size.
+By default, the SDK will automatically adjust the encoding parameters according to the shared window size.
-If you want a fixed resolution, you need to call the `setSubStreamEncoderParam` API to set the encoding parameter for screen sharing or specify the corresponding encoding parameter when calling `startScreenCapture`.
+If you want a fixed resolution, you need to call the `setSubStreamEncoderParam` API to set the encoding parameter for screen sharing or specify the corresponding encoding parameter when calling the `startScreenCapture` API.